 Pantheon on Adrianou Street ΤΟ ΠΑΝΘΕΟΝ ΣΤΗΝ ΟΔΟ ΑΔΡΙΑΝΟΥ

 It was situated approximately 50 m east of the Library of Hadrian and the Roman Agora, constructed over the remains of late Hellenistic and early Roman buildings on the southern side of an ancient street.
-The building was a large three-aisle basilica, with a large cella, of an estimated length of 85 meters and width of 40 meters, with a porch at its east end.
+The building was a large three-aisle basilica, with a large cella, of an estimated length of 85 m and width of 40 m, with a porch at its east end.
 The dimensions of the structure were enormous, surpassing even the Parthenon in size.
-In this particular plot, part of the northern wall of the building of a total length of 11.50 meters and width of 1.70 meters is unearthed and preserved, in the height of four rows of blocks made of aktite, a local limestone from Piraeus.
-7 meters away to the south, a row of internal cruciform piers possibly supported arcades or vaults.
+In this particular plot, part of the northern wall of the building of a total length of 11.50 m and width of 1.70 m is unearthed and preserved, in the height of four rows of blocks made of aktite, a local limestone from Piraeus.
+7 m away to the south, a row of internal cruciform piers possibly supported arcades or vaults.

 Soon after the building was found in 1968, it was identified by Ioannis Travlos as the Common Sanctuary of All Gods, the Pantheon, referred to by historian Pausanias among the buildings constructed by the Emperor Hadrian in Athens.
 The building is also believed to be the Panellenion, the meeting place of the deputies of the various city-states, also the work of Hadrian.